elginbeloy/trading/ap22/README.md

 Files are saved with the format `{SYMBOL}-{START_DATE}-{END_DATE}`.
-Two intervals of the same symbol can be easily combined by loading both as seperate numpy arrays and concatening them.
+Two intervals of the same symbol can be easily combined by loading both as separate numpy arrays and concatenating them.

 ### 3. get_aggregate_bars.py